-The House is a great choice for those who want a little more independence during their Greece trip – all rooms are fitted with stoves and cooking facilities.
-The property encircles a charming courtyard which makes the perfect place to start each morning with a coffee.
+The House is a great choice if you want a little more independence during your Greece itinerary.
+All rooms are fitted with stoves and cooking facilities.
+The property encircles a charming courtyard which makes it the perfect place to start each morning with a coffee.

 Click here to check rates and availability at The House, Gazi.

-Have any further questions about Gazi Athens, or planning your Athens travel itinerary in general?
-I’ve spent the last two and a half years living in this wonderful city and I’m happy to assist with any queries you may have about your trip.
+Do you have any further questions about Gazi Athens, or planning your Athens travel itinerary in general?
+I’ve spent the last three and a half years living in this wonderful city and I’m happy to assist with any queries you may have about your trip.

 Feel free to drop me a comment below and I’ll get back to you ASAP.
 Safe travels.
-Yiassou!
+Geia sou!!
 Melissa xx